odysseyofnoises/EurKEY-Ultra/README.md

 * The º and ª for Spanish ordinals are typed using AltGr + Shift + 2 and AltGr + Shift + 3, instead of AltGr + 2 and AltGr + 3
 * Moved the German lower-99 quotation mark „ symbol to AltGr + 0 instead of AltGr + 8 because of the new dead key on AltGr + 8.
 The left and right double-quote keys are also in different positions
 * Rearranged some of the math symbols, and added many new math symbols
-* And many others changes
+* And many other changes

 # Limitations of EurKEY Ultra

+* Some people just won't like using dead keys to type accents
+* The keyboard layout is designed with US QWERTY layout in mind.
+If you're not using a US QWERTY keyboard, this layout will still work fine, but keep in mind that some letters and symbols won't visually make sense to what's printed on your keycaps.
+All of the accents are typed using the number keys, which are the same on most keyboards
 * Although I tried to include and test every European language I could find that uses a Latin script, I probably missed some characters somewhere.
-I can't guarantee support for every minority language, but most of the official EU languages should be covered
+I can't guarantee support for every minority language, but most European languages should be covered, as well as all official EU languages except Bulgarian and Greek
-* No Vietnamese support, as Vietnamese uses a more complex system of stacked diacritics.
-It's possible to implement it, like the US English Latin accents chained dead-key example on KbdEdit's website, but I didn't want to go that route for this layout
-* Not suitable for Greek.
-EurKEY Ultra includes the same basic Greek alphabet from EurKEY, but no tonos.
+* EurKEY Ultra only includes the same basic Greek alphabet from EurKEY, but no tonos.
 The Greek layer is mostly useful for math symbols and superscript and subscript numbers
-* The keyboard layout is designed with US QWERTY layout in mind.
-All of the accents are typed using the number keys, which are the same on most keyboards, but if you're not using a US QWERTY layout, keep in mind that other letters and symbols won't visually make sense to what's printed on your keycaps
+* Only meant for European languages.
+Vietnamese won't work, for example, because it uses a system of stacked diacritics that's harder to implement.
+It's technically possible, like the US English Latin accents chained dead keys example on KbdEdit's website, but that would be a bit outside the scope of this layout

 A .kbe file is included that you can use to import the layout into KbdEdit if you want to make your own customizations.
 I used KbeEdit Premium to make this layout.
 A standalone installation exe is included if you just want to install and use the layout.